openfido/openfido/terraform/provisioning.md

 TODO show commands needed to create environment.

+TODO include docs for configuring the AWS --profile setting for the account.

 # Configuration

 Once the infrastructure has been stood up, the databases and initial accounts